fuwjax/ev-oss/README.md

 ##Usage

-We recommend using the import scope in your maven project.
+When possible, I recommend using the import scope in your maven project.

 ```
 	...